 - Pets at Home

-If you are buying a dog travel chair for a puppy then there are some products that are designed especially for puppies.
+If you are buying for a puppy then there are some products that are designed especially for puppies.
 All the car seats advertised for small dogs will double well and be suitable for pups.

 Tips for travelling With Fido!